 We lease about 33,300 square feet of office space for our principal corporate facilities located in Annapolis, Maryland, under various leases expiring through August 2009.
-We lease about 10,600 square feet of office space for our executive offices located in Baltimore, Maryland under a lease expiring January 2016.
 We also lease offices in 23 other cities across the U.S., including such cities as New York, Chicago, Houston, Dallas, Los Angeles and Washington, D.C., as well as London, England and Melbourne, Australia, to support our operations.
+We have announced our intention of moving our executive office from Annapolis to Baltimore, Maryland in December 2005.